Logistics

 Project

-Starting from lecture 7 (until lecture 9), homework contribute to the course's first project.
+Starting from lecture 7, and until lecture 9, homework assigments contribute to the course's first project.
 The goal of this project is to have a multi-xPU thermal porous convection solver in 3D.

 The exercises in lecture 7 will serve as starting point for the first project: